How to create an online workshop | Guide

 - It is always advisable that there is compensation for participating and contributing, for example, breakfast, tickets, being able to leave the office earlier one day, it does not have to be tangible or immediate compensation.

-With these factors in mind, all that remains is to find the type of workshop that best suits us.
+With these factors in mind for how to create an online workshop, all that remains is to find the type of workshop that best suits us.

 Synchronous workshops are in practice very similar to the meetings that we usually hold virtually, with the difference that their approach is productive, i.e. they are working sessions in which a correct introduction to the dynamics must be made, a clear and orderly agenda must be set out and it is usually very positive to let the participants introduce themselves before starting, explain their role in the company and what they expect to contribute to the session.